Juggernaut Technology Pty Ltd

 The sort of web site that has Readers is generally a reference site of some kind.
 It will contain detailed information about the products or services of the organisation who owns the site.
 Most corporate sites have content of this nature.
 These sites seek to inform visitors of the range of products and services the organisation offers or to provide support for these products.

 Often Readers will be customers or potential customers of the organisation.
 They will be researching a purchase or obtaining support for something they have purchased.
 It is important to look after the needs of these visitors as they supply the life-blood of the organisation.
-The site must help these visitors reach their goal.
+The site must present information clearly and accessibly to help these visitors reach their goal.

 The User and the Mall

 The User is a very special visitor to the web site.
 If the site is an e-commerce site Users are customers looking to buy goods.
-If the site has a forum or offers some special service, Users are the people this service is targetted to.
+If the site has a forum or offers some special service, Users are the target audience of this service.

-Users are the source of the site's revenue.
-They need to be looked after very carefully indeed.
-The site must help these visitors reach their goal.
+Users are the source of the site's revenue so the site must help these visitors reach their goal as efficiently and effectively as possible.

 The Surfer and the Arcade